“Scientists investigate that which already is;

 Engineers create that which has never been.”

-She is a patent holder, an EPSRC-Google-Intel Scholar who completed a PhD in Computer Science in a joint program between UCL and Imperial College Business School.
-She has received numerous awards and has expertise on large scale software systems design and engineering, multi-sided platforms and marketplaces, the Internet of Things, smart cities / buildings / homes, dynamic business models, data management, logistics and supply chain management, medical imaging, and digital signal processing.
+I am a patent holder, an EPSRC-Google-Intel Scholar who completed a PhD in Computer Science in a joint program between UCL and Imperial College Business School.
+I have expertise on large scale software systems design and engineering, multi-sided platforms and marketplaces, the Internet of Things, smart cities / buildings / homes, dynamic business models, data management, logistics and supply chain management, medical imaging, and digital signal processing.

-Her innovative PhD research has contributed to a growing body of knowledge in smart cities and urban data management.
-The real world case study she carried out during her PhD became the City Data Market Strategy of the Mayor of London at the GLA.
-Her thesis provides a comprehensive dynamic business models and reference architecture framework for cities to:
+My innovative PhD research has contributed to a growing body of knowledge in smart cities and urban data management.
+The real world case studies I’ve carried out during her PhD became the City Data Market Strategy of the Mayor of London at the GLA.
+My Ph.D. thesis provides a comprehensive dynamic business models and reference architecture framework for cities to:

 – Create their data strategy, technology roadmap and blueprint;